Portal about bathroom renovation. Useful tips

 author - authoress (writer - writer) - baroness (baron - baroness) - countess (count - countess) - giantess (giant (masculine) - giant (feminine)) - heiress (heir - heiress) - lioness (lion - lioness ) - poetess (poet - poetess)

-3. Also, feminine nouns can be formed by replacing the suffix ( -or, -er, etc.) in a masculine noun, the corresponding feminine suffix.
+3. Also, feminine nouns can be formed by replacing the suffix ( -or, -er, etc.) in a masculine noun, with a corresponding feminine suffix.

 For example:

-master - mistr ess(host - hostess) - sorcer ess(sorcerer - sorceress)
+master - master ess(master - hostess) - sorcer ess(sorcerer - sorceress)

-4. The feminine noun in some cases can also be obtained replacing the masculine marker in the word with the corresponding feminine marker (in compound nouns):
+4. A feminine noun in some cases can also be obtained replacing the masculine gender marker in a word with the corresponding feminine gender marker (in compound nouns):

-landlord - land lady(the owner of the furnished rooms - the owner of the furnished rooms) - pea hen(peacock - pava) - sales woman(seller - saleswoman)
+landlord - land lady(landlord of furnished rooms - landlady of furnished rooms) - pea hen(peacock - peahen) - sales woman(seller - saleswoman)

-5 ...
-The need to clarify the genus in the context of works of art or in oral communication expands the gender range due to the parallel coexistence of forms.
+5 .
+The need to clarify gender affiliation in the context of works of art or in oral communication expands the gender range due to the parallel coexistence of forms.

 For example: